Pendulum Cove: Caleta Péndulo Refuge

-Years later, in 1955 Chile installed the Aguirre Cerda Base a few hundred meters from the refuge.
+Years later, in 1955 Chile installed the Pedro Aguirre Cerda Station a few hundred meters from the refuge.
 A volcanic eruption on December 4, 1967, devastated the Chilean base and the Argentine refuge.
 The name of the cove, which was also given to the refuge, recalls the magnetic observations made with pendulums in the place by the British expedition headed by Henry Foster in 1828.

 Antarctic Specially Protected Area

 The cove forms part of an Antarctic Specially Protected Area (ASPA 140), comprising several separate sites on Deception Island, and designated as such primarily for its botanic and ecological values.